 The irony of me giving advice while telling you to take advice with a grain of salt isn’t lost on me.
 When you’re a mom, you’re going to have a lot of people telling you what they think you should and shouldn’t do.
 You’ll get some great advice and then you’ll get advice that will leave you scratching your head.
 Feel confident in your ability to discern which advice will work for your family and which won’t.
 After all, you know your family best.You Know Your Child Best

 When it comes to your child, have confidence in the fact that you know him.
 You understand his cries when he’s an infant, and you can handle a toddler tantrum like a boss.
 There is no one else who will be able to discern his moods and his needs quicker or more accurately than you.
 You know his facial expressions, his patterns, and if anyone tries to mess with nap time, you’re the first to run interference.
 You are amazing!Trusting Your Instincts

 You know that feeling you get when something just isn’t right?
 That’s your mothering skills on high-alert.
 Trusting your instincts not only makes you a terrific mom, it also keeps your kids safe.
 Keep on trusting your gut – even if someone tries to tell you otherwise.
-It’s always better to be safe than sorry and believing in your own instincts will make you a more confident mom and woman.
+It’s always better to be safe than sorry.
+Believing in your own instincts will make you a more confident mom, and woman!